-Surrounding Astley Hall Astley Park was once the site of a chance finding of ancient pottery, which confirmed that the area was once a Bronze Age settlement.
-Popular with children and families, it is a great retreat especially combined with a visit to Astley Hall.
+Surrounding Astley Hall, Astley Park was once the site of a chance finding of ancient pottery, which confirmed that the area was once a Bronze Age settlement.
+Popular with children and families it is a great outdoors retreat, especially when combined with a visit to the beautifully refurbished Astley Hall.

-In recent years, millions of pounds have been spent on transforming and restoring the popular park to its former glory.
-Children can still enjoy feeding the ducks on the lake but with new play areas including the spectacular Royalists’ Retreat, the return of Pets’ Corner plus free traditional fun family games on the tennis courts, bowling greens and putting greens, there’s plenty to keep them entertained all day long.
+In recent years, millions have been spent on transforming and restoring the popular Hall and Park to its full glory.
+Children can enjoy feeding the ducks on the lake, exploring play areas including the spectacular Royalists’ Retreat, or visiting Pet’s Corner.
+Plus, with free traditional fun family games on the tennis courts, bowling greens and putting greens, there’s plenty to keep them entertained all day long.